Here’s an interview with Malcolm Gladwell, one of my favorite writers.

 …to my brother Colin and his friends, who just graduated from high school.
 Colin, my mom points out, enjoyed the moment with a big fat stogie.

+We’re back in Kaohsiung.
+We had a great time in Taipei.
 While we didn’t have time to visit the National Palace Museum, as I’d hoped we would, we did check out the excellent Taipei Fine Arts Museum, the Chang Kai-Shek memorial and estate, snake alley, and Taipei 101 (which, unfortunatley, has been constructed but is […]

 1) A follow-up on my Chinese language woes, which I mentioned last week: I’m happy to say that on Tuesday, Jill and I had our first class at the Taipei Language Institute’s Kaohsiung branch.
 Our teacher, a Taiwanese woman in her fifties, ruled the classroom with an iron fist.
 We practiced the four Chinese tones […]

 First he and his vice president were shot and slightly injured.
 Then they won re-election by the slimmest of margins: 0.2%.
 And this morning Chen Shui-bian was sworn in for his second 4-year term.
 The big boys in Beijing are pissed–they claim Taiwan’s a renegade Chinese province.
 Chen Shui-bian and his supporters, on the other […]